Ssangyong may set up China manufacturing JV if sales rise- agent

 Founded almost 60 years ago, Ssangyong is bouncing back from near insolvency after it was rescued by Mahindra & Mahindra in 2011.

-Prior to its brush with bankruptcy, the company was partly owned by China's SAIC Motor Corp (600104.SS).
+Prior to its brush with bankruptcy, the company was partly owned by China's SAIC Motor Corp.
 SAIC sold all its stake in Ssangyong when the Korean automaker's business slumped in the wake of the financial crisis of 2008.